Ragnarok540/csvql/README.md

 csvql is an easy to use, open source command line tool to work with CSV files

+csvql has no requirements or dependencies other than Python 3

 # Features
 - Load one or more CSV files into an embedded database as tables
 - Query and modify the data using SQL